Chinese Pistache

 Height: 40 to 80 feet

 Water Requirements: Moderate-High.
-Rio Grande cottonwood grows only on wet soil and is an indicator of permanent water and shade.
+Rio Grande cottonwood grows only on wet soil and is an indicator of a high water table.
 In the desert, it needs weekly watering during hot weather if roots cannot tap the water table.